Unfortunately, EGR codes on Ford pickups are not uncommon. There are nine separate codes that can set for this one problem.

 The vacuum lines attaching to the DPFE sensor are probably in poor condition.
 For this reason you should replace them along with the sensor.
 For some reason these little vacuum lines are not standard sizes.
 Fortunately, they don't cost a lot of money and I will provide a link over to the right where you can get these specialized rubber hoses.

 Operation of the EGR valve control solenoid is straightforward.
 It has two wires going to it and two vacuum lines.
 The solenoid opens and closes allowing vacuum to flow to the exhaust gas recirculation valve diaphragm.

 If you test the DPFE sensor and the control solenoid and both are working properly, we might have carbon buildup in the EGR passages.
-Logic dictates if the system is functioning electrically then we probably have a mechanical failure.
+Logic dictates, if the system is functioning electrically, then we probably have a mechanical failure.

 Exhaust fumes contain a large amount of black carbon.
 Over time these can deposit on the sides of the passageways and restrict the amount of flow that's allowed into the intake manifold.

 You can take the EGR valve off the engine and physically inspect the passageways.
-However, there is another way to test if a blockage is the root cause of the EGR codes on Ford pickups.
+However, there is another way to test if a blockage becomes the root cause of the EGR codes on Ford pickups.

 If you notice at the top of the EGR there's a vacuum input.
 With the engine idling you can connect a hand vacuum pump to the valve.
 Applying vacuum should open the valve at the wrong time and allow the exhaust to almost stall the engine at idle.